What is tumescent liposuction?

 Tumescent Liposuction Before & After

-If you are interested in tumescent liposuction, please use the form on this page to schedule a consultation at Hollywood Dermatology or visit our contact page for information about our South Florida locations.
+If you are interested in tumescent liposuction, please use the form on this page to schedule a consultation at Hollywood Dermatology or call 954.961.1200 to learn more about our South Florida locations.